lucasmargui/react-web-push/README.md

 npm run build
 ```

-> This step is critical because Certbot needs to verify the domain by placing temporary files in `dist/`.
+> Example: `dist/index.html` and other static assets are now ready to be served by Nginx.

+---

-## 10. Start Docker Containers
+## 11. Start Docker Containers

-From the project root:
+Start Nginx and Certbot containers to serve your app and handle SSL.

 ```bash
 docker compose up -d
 ```

-> Nginx may restart repeatedly if SSL certificates are not yet available.
+> Nginx may restart if SSL certificates are missing.
+This is normal at this stage.

+---

-## 11. Generate SSL Certificates
+## 12. Generate SSL Certificates

-Stop the Nginx container and run Certbot manually to generate SSL certificates:
+Run Certbot manually to create SSL certificates:

 ```bash
 sudo docker run -it --rm \